Top Selling Agents Explain How to Do an Open House Right

 So, weekdays when people are commuting to and from work, picking up their kids from school, and making grocery runs are not ideal for open houses.

 The weekends are the absolute best days to host an open house.
-In fact, 75 percent of real estate agents chose Sunday as the best day to host an open house.
+Many real estate agents choose Saturday or Sunday as the best day to host an open house.

 The other important factor in the success of your open house is the time of day you hold it.